Masalane/Personal-website/README.md

 Access the application at: 'http://kabelo.azurewebsites.net/purchaseVoucher/create'

-OR alternatively, make set-ups on your local machine using the provided set of instructions.
+OR alternatively, make a set-up on your local machine using the provided set of instructions.

 SET-UP INSTRUCTIONS